cherrycherrymay/cloud-based-reverse-engineering-lab/README.md

 # Reverse Engineering Lab (AWS + FlareVM)

 A cloud-hosted reverse engineering environment deployed on **AWS** for malware analysis and software reverse engineering personal practice.
-This project was built while following a tutorial by Grant Collins to set up FlareVM in a secure AWS instance.

 ## About
 This lab provides a controlled, isolated environment for: